scala/docs.scala-lang/_overviews/collections-2.13/iterators.md

 the elements twice, but the effect is achieved through internal buffering.
 As usual, the underlying iterator `it` cannot be used directly and must be discarded.

 In summary, iterators behave like collections _if one never accesses an iterator again after invoking a method on it_.
-The Scala collection libraries make this explicit with an abstraction [TraversableOnce](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/TraversableOnce.html), which is a common superclass of [Traversable](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/Traversable.html) and [Iterator](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/Iterator.html).
-As the name implies, `TraversableOnce` objects can be traversed using `foreach` but the state of that object after the traversal is not specified.
-If the `TraversableOnce` object is in fact an `Iterator`, it will be at its end after the traversal, but if it is a `Traversable`, it will still exist as before.
-A common use case of `TraversableOnce` is as an argument type for methods that can take either an iterator or a traversable as argument.
-An example is the appending method `++` in class `Traversable`.
-It takes a `TraversableOnce` parameter, so you can append elements coming from either an iterator or a traversable collection.
+The Scala collection libraries make this explicit with an abstraction [IterableOnce](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/IterableOnce.html), which is a common superclass of [Iterable](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/Iterable.html) and [Iterator](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/Iterator.html). `IterableOnce[A]` only has two methods: `iterator: Iterator[A]` and `knownSize: Int`.
+If an `IterableOnce` object is in fact an `Iterator`, its `iterator` operation always returns itself, in its current state, but if it is an `Iterable`, its `iterator` operation always return a new `Iterator`.
+A common use case of `IterableOnce` is as an argument type for methods that can take either an iterator or a collection as argument.
+An example is the appending method `concat` in class `Iterable`.
+It takes an `IterableOnce` parameter, so you can append elements coming from either an iterator or a collection.

 All operations on iterators are summarized below.